ljfranklin/k8s-pi/README.md

 > Important!
 Running `bootstrap.yml` playbook a second time will wipe all data from the cluster.

-To upgrade k8s without wiping data, run the `upgrade.yml` playbook.

-To upgrade just the apps running on k8s, run the `deploy.yml` playbook.

 You should now have a running k8s cluster!
 To interact with the cluster, install the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and copy the kubectl config file into your home directory: